The homicide rate in California rose again in 2016.

 It’s a dangerous world out there.
 Unfortunately, the natural beauty and allure of California does not make it immune to violence.
 Our state has always had its share but in some cases it grows beyond what it should be.

 The most recent data available from the FBI shows that the number of homicides increased in our state for the second straight year in 2016.
 It’s not a surprise to see that high homicides rates are more commonly seen in cities with high poverty.

 Homicide Break Down by City

-The Sacramento Bee listed the top cities in California with the highest homicide rates.
-These rates were calculated as the number of homicides per 100,000 residents.
-They breakdown as follows:
+In this 2017 article of The Sacramento Bee, the top cities in California with the highest homicide rates are as follows (these rates were calculated as the number of homicides per 100,000 residents.):

 It’s a city of 98,861 with a poverty rate of 27%.
 In 2016 Compton had 35 murders giving it a whopping 35.4 homicide rate!